ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 - **"The Liminist"**: Alex Singh.
 A definition of the thinker who specializes in connections between domains rather than within them.
 "The evidence of their work exists at the intersections between objects."
 Describes the kind of person whose memex is most damaged by a flat export. [alexsingh.com](https://www.alexsingh.com/)

 - **Ted Nelson**: Inventor of hypertext, originator of Project Xanadu.
-Nelson's lifelong argument that documents are not paper simulations but packages of interconnected ideas is the philosophical foundation of Murmur.
+Nelson's lifelong argument that documents are not paper simulations but packages of interconnected ideas is the philosophical foundation of Hivesong.
 His concept of "intertwingularity" (that everything is deeply interconnected) describes exactly what a memex preserves that a flat archive destroys.
 Key works: *Computer Lib/Dream Machines* (1974), *Literary Machines* (1981).
 See also Bret Victor's overview: [`worrydream.com/Engelbart/`](https://worrydream.com/Engelbart/)

 - **"Spreading, Threading"**: Aaron Z. Lewis (2019).
 An analysis of Twitter threading as a distinct compositional form, not just a workaround for the character limit, but a medium that shapes how ideas develop in public.
-Validates Murmur's premise that thread structure is *content*, not decoration. [`aaronzlewis.com/blog/2019/05/01/spreading-threading/`](https://aaronzlewis.com/blog/2019/05/01/spreading-threading/)
+Validates Hivesong's premise that thread structure is *content*, not decoration. [`aaronzlewis.com/blog/2019/05/01/spreading-threading/`](https://aaronzlewis.com/blog/2019/05/01/spreading-threading/)

 - **"A Word Game to Communicate in Any Language"**: Ajit Narayanan (TED).
 On representing meaning as a map of linked question-answer pairs rather than a linear sequence of words.
 "Meaning is really the underbelly of language.
 It's what comes after thought but before language."
 Directly supports why a graph of tweets conveys meaning that a linear export cannot. [`ted.com/talks/ajit_narayanan_a_word_game_to_communicate_in_any_language`](https://www.ted.com/talks/ajit_narayanan_a_word_game_to_communicate_in_any_language/transcript#t-286153)